FilipRokita/curPos/README.md

 Simple Python program that grabs cursor position when selected button is pressed and displays it.

 # How to install
-You will need to install following packages in order to uuse curPos:
+You will need to install following packages in order to use curPos:
 * pyautogui
 * keyboard